davehasacat/airflow-stock-market-elt/README.md

 ### Running the Project

-1. **Start the environment** with a single command from your project's root directory:
+1. **Build the Streamlit Image**: Before starting the Astro cluster, you need to build the custom Docker image for the Streamlit dashboard.
+Run the following command from your project's root directory:

     ```bash
+    docker build -t streamlit-app ./streamlit
+    ```

+2. **Start the environment** with a single command from your project's root directory:

+    ```bash
     astro dev start
     ```

-2. **Create the Minio Bucket via the UI**:
+3. **Create the Minio Bucket via the UI**:
     * Navigate to the Minio console at [http://localhost:9001](http://localhost:9001).
     * Log in with the credentials from your `.env` file (default is `minioadmin` / `minioadmin`).
     * Click the **Create Bucket** button, enter the name `test`, and click **Create Bucket**.

-3. **Run the Full Pipeline**: In the Airflow UI (http://localhost:8080), un-pause and trigger the `stocks_polygon_ingest` DAG.
+4. **Run the Full Pipeline**: In the Airflow UI (http://localhost:8080), un-pause and trigger the `stocks_polygon_ingest` DAG.
 This will kick off the entire data pipeline.

 ---